ghaith/advent-of-code/README.md

-# Advent of Code 2021
+# Advent of Code 2022

-Solutions for the Advent of code 2021
+Solutions for the Advent of code 2022

-ST Solutions built using [ruSTy](https://github.com/PLC-lang/rusty)

-To compile run `rustyc -c dayx-x.st -o out.o` followed by `clang out.o` to link